Chapter 10

 "[19] For God was pleased to have all his fullness dwell in him, [20] and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross."

-Since the Apostle Paul was a preacher and teacher of the Gospel he considered himself as a minister of peace, that is a peacemaker.
+Since the Apostle Paul was a preacher and teacher of the Gospel he considered himself as a minister of peace, which is a peacemaker.
 In other words his calling or ministry was one of reconciliation between God and man.
 To see this let us read from,

 2 Corinthians 5:18-20